delprzemo/typescript-cheatsheet/README.md

 ```

 ## Extending generics
-Generic classes can be extended - it can be implemention of some inferface/object
+Generic classes can be extended - it can be the implementation of some interface/object

 Example: